-Climate leadership is needed at the federal level as well.
-The Turnbull government has no credible plan to cut climate pollution and is leaving the urgent task of cleaning up our power supply to the market.
+We need a national plan to cut pollution and phase out coal.
+Right now the Turnbull government has no credible plan to cut climate pollution and is leaving the urgent task of cleaning up our power supply to the market.
 This actively undermines state governments that are showing leadership by setting targets to cut pollution and build renewable energy.

-A responsible government would have a plan to phase out polluting coal power stations and to support affected communities like the Latrobe Valley.
+A responsible government would have a plan for an orderly phase out of polluting coal power stations.
+It would fix our broken energy system and support the renewable energy revolution.

 Tell the federal government to start planning for a clean energy future now.

 Closing power stations will affect the community and economy of the Latrobe Valley and other communities in coal regions.

-Hazelwood and Yallourn power stations are very old.
-Now that Hazelwood’s owners have announced that it will be closed in March 2017, it’s a question of when, not if, other stations like Yallourn will close too.
+Now that Hazelwood has closed, it’s a question of when, not if, other stations like Yallourn will close too.
 What is important now is that all stakeholders – the community, all levels of government, business groups and others – come up with a real plan to make the economic transition in the Latrobe Valley as smooth and fair as possible.